 where is the sequence index provided by Tables 7.4.1.5.3-2 to 7.4.1.5.3-5, is the CDM group size, and is the number of CSI-RS ports.
 The CDM group index given in Table 7.4.1.5.3-1 corresponds to the time/frequency locations for a given row of the table.
 The CDM groups are numbered in order of increasing frequency domain allocation first and then increasing time domain allocation.

-For a CSI-RS resource configured as periodic or semi-persistent by the higher-layer parameter resourceType, configured by the higher-layer parameter CSI-RS-CellMobility or configured by the higher-layer parameter TRS-ResourceSet-r17 or by the higher layer parameter TRS-ResourceSet-r18, the UE shall assume that the CSI-RS is transmitted in slots satisfying
+For a CSI-RS resource configured as periodic or semi-persistent by the higher-layer parameter resourceType, configured by the higher-layer parameter CSI-RS-CellMobility, or configured by the higher-layer parameter TRS-ResourceSet, the UE shall assume that the CSI-RS is transmitted in slots satisfying

-where the periodicity (in slots) and slot offset are obtained from the higher-layer parameter CSI-ResourcePeriodicityAndOffset, slotConfig, periodicityAndOffset-r17 or periodicityAndOffset-r18.
+where the periodicity (in slots) and slot offset are obtained from the higher-layer parameter CSI-ResourcePeriodicityAndOffset, slotConfig, periodicityAndOffset.
 The UE shall assume that CSI-RS is transmitted in a candidate slot as described in clause 11.1 of [5, TS 38.213], clause 10.4B of [5, TS 38.213].

 The UE may assume that antenna ports within a CSI-RS resource are quasi co-located with QCL Type A, Type D (when applicable), and average gain.